- What is SaaS?

 - On the other hand, platforms, infrastructures, and databases form a reliable backbone for the product and enable its stable growth and refinement.

-Software as a Service, aka SaaS is a cloud model in cloud computing in which the product is hosted by the service provider and delivered to customers over the Internet.
+Software as a Service, aka SaaS is a cloud model in cloud computing environment in which the product is hosted by the service provider and delivered to customers over the Internet.

 SaaS is one of the most common approaches to product delivery within a cloud computing configuration.
-The product itself is more or less the same as an old school software application, except it is now deployed instantaneously directly from the vendor and with more thorough and responsive product support on the vendor’s part.
+The product itself is more or less the same as an old school software application, except it is now deployed instantaneously directly from the SaaS vendor and with more thorough and responsive product support on the vendor’s part.

 Here’s how the Software-as-a-service cloud computing service model works: